 I was eventually diagnosed with Ehlers Danlos Syndrome type 3 which helped me understand in parts why my body was failing me in the way that it was, but it also allowed me to focus my attention on what I could do to improve my health.
 EDS is not the only diagnosis I have received over the years.
-Autoimmunity, PCOS, fibromyalgia, rosacea, IBS, endometriosis are all part of the picture for me.
-You may think this list may sound rather depressing but one thing that I have learnt is not to focus on a diagnosis.
-Having a diagnosis may help bring some sort of closure but now what?
+Multiple autoimmunity, PCOS, fibromyalgia, rosacea, IBS, endometriosis are all part of the picture for me.
+You may think this list may sound rather depressing but one thing that I have learnt is not so much to focus on a diagnosis.
+Getting a diagnosis may help bring some closure but now what?

-Now you may be wondering, I am a nutritionist so I must now be super healthy?
+Now you may be wondering, I am a nutritionist so I must be super healthy?
 No!
 I was dealt with a tough hand!
-What I know though is that I would be in a much worse place if it wasn't for the lifestyle that I live and the knowledge that I have.
-Even though I still have bad days, I do feel empowered and positive about my health.
-There is always something that can be done to improve someone's health and quality of life, with the right approach and support!
+What I know though is that I would be in a much worse place if it wasn't for the lifestyle that I live and the knowledge and understanding that I have.
+Even though I still have bad days, I have good days, and more good days than bad days!
+I do feel empowered and positive about my health.
+There is always something that can be done to improve someone's health and quality of life, with the right approach and support.

 Functional medicine is a fascinating field!
 I am forever learning and I am excited about the endless possibilities this brings to myself, my family and my clients!

 "I am passionate about what I do and this is why I want to help others on their quest to better health."